 Policies and Sanctions

 In addition to institutional policies, Carnegie Mellon has published Community Standards for students.
 Copyright infringement is considered a violation of these Community Standards and is subject to disciplinary action.
 The Student Affairs division has established extensive procedures for handling a violation of Community Standards.
-More information can be found in Carnegie Mellon’s student handbook.
+More information can be found in Carnegie Mellon’s student handbook which is contained in the Word.

 At the start of each semester, Carnegie Mellon’s Information Security Office sends a welcome back message to all students.
-At least once per year, this welcome back message contains a reminder that the unauthorized distribution of copyrighted materials violates federal copyright laws as well as institutional policies.
+At least once per year, this welcome back message is sent either in an email or an article published on Computing Services' website.
+The message contains a reminder that the unauthorized distribution of copyrighted materials violates federal copyright laws as well as institutional policies.
 This message also contains links to where students can read more about institutional policies and sanctions.
-The following are recent examples of this message.

 Education and Awareness